gitFarzam/DigitRecognition/readme.md

 There are ways to improve this, such as normalizing tensor values and checking and linking results with/to `softmax` output.
 These improvements may be included in future updates.

 ## **Final Note**
 This is a simple neural network project for educational purposes.
-Better prediction requires a larger dataset and more advanced image segmentation techniques to detect digits accurately and ignore anomalies.
+Better prediction requires a larger dataset and more advanced image segmentation techniques to recognize digits accurately and ignore anomalies.